 If you make a comment on any of these services they must be not offensive, insulting or defamatory.
 You are responsible for ensuring that any comments you make comply with any relevant policy on acceptable use of those services.

 How long do we keep your information for?

+We only hold your information for as long as we actually need it for the purposes we asked you for it in the first place, we do this in order to meet our legal data protection and privacy obligations.
 Generally this means we will keep your information for as long as you continue to use our services, and for a reasonable period of time afterwards – in case we can persuade you to come back to us.
-After that we will delete it other than where we lawfully can keep any data for audit or legal reasons.
+This reasonable period for keeping your personal data, is determined by the amount and nature of the personal data, the potential risk of harm any unauthorised use or disclosure may cause, the purpose for which we process your personal data and whether we can achieve that purpose through other means.
+After this period we will delete it other than where we lawfully can keep any data for audit or legal reasons.

 We will keep data on our prospect database for not longer than 3 years from receipt subject to an individual’s right to unsubscribe or be forgotten at any time.